 When it comes to outdated Copyright info on websites, I’m a bit of a stickler.
 That little © at the bottom of your website may not be something you pay much attention to.
 But at least once a year you should.
 Often it’s an oversight.
-However, an outdated copyright notice on your website can be perceived or reflect services and products that are old or outdated.
+However, an outdated copyright on your website can be perceived or reflect business services and products which are old or outdated.

 Is that the message you want to convey to potential customers?